rust-lang/book/src/ch06-01-option.md

 Programming language design is often thought of as which features you include, but it's also about which features you leave out.
-Rust does not have a feature that is in many other languages: 'null'.
+Rust does not have a feature that is in many other languages: *null*.
 In languages with this feature, variables can have two states: null or not-null.

 The inventor of this concept has this to say: